killo431/magix-extension/README.md

 1. In Supabase, go to **SQL Editor**
 2. Click **"New Query"**
-3. Copy the contents of `database-schema/20250429134154_create_scripts_table.sql`
+3. Open the file `database-schema/setup.sql` from this repository
-4. Paste into the SQL editor
+4. Copy the entire contents and paste into the SQL editor
 5. Click **"Run"**
 6. You should see: "Success.
 No rows returned"

-This creates:
+This single file creates:
-- `scripts` table - Stores your modifications
-- `chats` table - Stores conversation history
-- `chat_messages` table - Stores individual messages
+- All 3 tables (`scripts`, `chats`, `chat_messages`)
+- Database indexes for performance
-- Row-level security policies - Protects your data
+- Row-level security policies
+- Auto-update timestamp triggers

+Everything is set up in one go!

 ### Step 5: Enable Google OAuth (Optional)